Pranavsgit/Responsive-dropdown-menu/README.md

 This repository contains the code for a single-page responsive website, designed to work seamlessly across various devices, from iPhone SE to 4K monitors.
 The website features a navigation dropdown and a mobile menu for a smooth user experience.

+## Deployment

+The live version of the website can be viewed [here](https://pranavsgit.github.io/Responsive-dropdown-menu/).

 ## Features

 - **Responsive Design**: The website is optimized for devices ranging from iPhone SE to 4K monitors, ensuring a consistent and user-friendly experience across different screen sizes.